cylc/cylc-flow/SECURITY.md

 ## Reporting a Bug

-The Cylc team take security bugs seriously.
+The Cylc maintainers take security bugs seriously.
 Thank you for improving the security of Cylc.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.